Spokane Medicaid Lawyer and Long Term Care Planning

 Long-term care is In-Home Care, Adult Family Home Assisted Living, or Skilled Nursing (the highest level of care).
 If you pre-plan you can be sure to keep all of your options open but if you spend down your entire estate you will be pigeon-holed into one or two facilities.
 Preserving some of your estate will provide you with the choice of where you reside, whether that is in your own home with in home care, or a residence facility of your choice.
 Preserving part of your estate will improve the quality of your life as you grow older.
 Remember, Medicaid does not pay for everything; you will need your own finances if you want things like a second pair of glasses or a private room.

 Before you start to liquidate and spend down your assets we can help.
 Once you are broke your only choice is Medicaid.
 Many facilities do not accept Medicaid and many that do accept it require a private pay wait period.
-Funds can be depleted very quickly; a medicaid lawyer will work with you to strategize asset preservation and planning to get government benefits before you become impoverished.
+Funds can be depleted very quickly; a Spokane long term care lawyer will work with you to strategize asset preservation and planning to get government benefits before you become impoverished.